michaelnisi/clay/README.md

 # Clay

-Clay is going to be collection of reusable SwiftUI Views.
+Clay is going to be a collection of reusable SwiftUI Views.